 A Disciplined Agile Enterprise (DAE) is able to sense and respond swiftly to changes in the marketplace.
 It does this through an organizational culture and structure that facilitates change within the context of the situation that it faces.
 Such organizations require a learning mindset in the mainstream business and underlying lean and agile processes to drive innovation.

-The following figure depicts the scope of the Disciplined Agile (DA) Framework.
+Figure 1 depicts the scope of the Disciplined Agile (DA) Toolkit.
 As you can see, a DAE encompasses Disciplined Agile IT (DAIT), Disciplined DevOps, and Disciplined Agile Delivery (DAD).
 Note how DAE builds upon DAIT, which builds upon Disciplined DevOps, which in turn builds upon DAD.
 Figure 2 provides an overview of the DA toolkit, showing the process blades/areas of each of the four layers.

 This article is organized into the following sections: